giacomopj/py-package-template/README.md

 ## 4. Issues With Windows Host OS

 VS Code is pre-configured to automatically send commands to Docker and this configuration works well in Linux and MacOS host OSs.
-If the host OS is Windows, instead, VS Code could fail to build the Docker images from Run and Debug menu.
-To work around this issue, it might be necessary to make the following modifications:
+On the contrary, VS Code fails to build the Docker images from Run and Debug menu if the host OS is Windows (\*).
+To solve this issue, it is necessary to launch **/.vscode/fix_tasks_env_var_windows.ps1** from PowerShell

-- Manually replacing the environment variables GIT_ACCESS_TOKEN and WORKSPACE_PATH in **/.vscode/tasks.json** with the respective values, which are, respectively, the Git access token and the absolute path to the repository folder with current workspace (\*)

 (\*) In-built Command Prompt (CMD) or PowerShell (WSL) cannot expand the environment variables in **/.vscode/tasks.json**

-- Manually converting the EOL formatting of .sh files in **/scripts** from CRLF to LF